daedalus1215/spock-transaction-api/README.md

 # Article:
 The majority of projects that handle requests, now-a-days, follow similar request to response flows and have similar structure / architecture.
-So, when a requirement is requested of us to build a new endpoint, in a new service project, that can do 2 things:
+So, when a requirement comes our way  build a new endpoint, in a new service project, that can do 2 things:
   * fetch all transactions associated with an `accountId`, and
   * fetch all transactions associated with an `accountId`, after or on a certain `fromDate`,